syncfusion-content/blazor-docs/blazor/chart/internationalization.md

 # Internationalization in Blazor Charts Component

 Internationalization is the process of designing and developing an component that can be easily adapted for, users from any culture, region, or language.
-Below elements in the [`Chart`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html) display content based on the internationlization configuration.
+Below elements in the [`Chart`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html) display content based on the internationalization configuration.

 * Data label.
 * Axis label.